Cherry1315/Java_A2_ObjectOrientedProgramming/README.md

 - Lock() and unlock() methods

 **Grade:** High Distinction (90%).
-*Note:* There are minor inprovments that could have been made to the lists and queue interface for a perfect score (100%).
+*Note:* Minor improvements could have been made to lists and queue interface for a perfect score (100%).